Kong/kong/DEVELOPER.md

 sudo yum install kong-2.7.0.rpm
 ```

-Now you have meet all the requirements before install Kong.
+Now you have met all the requirements before installing Kong.

 ### Dependencies (Build from source)

-The-hard-way to build development environment and also a good start for beginners to understand how everything fits together.
+This is the hard way to build a development environment, and also a good start for beginners to understand how everything fits together.

 #### Prerequisites